MarcinBolt/Wallet-App/README.md

  ---
 ## For Developers:
-## To install all dependencies from package.json use: npm install
+# To install all dependencies from package.json use: npm install

+## To run front-end App: npm run dev
+## To run back-end server.js: npm run start:dev

 ### Node version: v18.17.1
 ### npm version: 9.8.0